s0enke/aws-prober/README.md

 ### Does aws-prober emit events, e.g. for ChatBots?

-aws-prober utilizes AWS Config Rules, which emit EventBridge events on state change.
+aws-prober utilizes AWS Systems Manager Parameter Store parameters, which emit EventBridge events on state change.
 Bots and monitoring solutions, such as AWS ChatBot or Systems Manager OpsCenter, can react to these events.

 ### Is there a commercial variant?